nmnaughton/nmnaughton.github.io/research.md

 # Mechanical Problem

-The final peice of the puzzle is using the microstructure information from the inverse problem to give new insight into how the muscle is able to function.
-In particular we look at how changes in muscle microstruture lead to different effective emchancial properties of the muscle.
+The final piece of the puzzle is using the microstructural information from the inverse problem to gain new insight into how the muscle is able to function.
+In particular, we look at how changes in muscle microstructure lead to different effective mechanical properties of the muscle.
 These mechanical properties are integral to force transmission through the muscle.
 Using micro-mechanical models of the muscle, we connect how changes in the microstructure change these proeprties, which will help us non-invesivly measure muscle health and quality.

 [learn more](/pages/mechanical-problem/)